Categories

 Here at Swoop, we often get asked about the pros and cons of buying kit vs hiring kit for an Antarctic adventure.
 As a passionate polar traveller and a packing obsessive, let me provide some clarity!

 An expedition cruise trip to Antarctica may require some cold weather gear you don’t already own, though it’s often surprising how many things you already have.
-To first establish what clothes you need to bring with you on your expedition, please watch our detailed video and read our comprehensive packing list.
+For more on what clothes you need to bring with you, watch our detailed video and read our comprehensive packing list.
+Although many people will choose to buy new, we have increasingly found renting items to be a great choice for sustainably sourcing your Antarctic gear.

 Three people wrapped up warm in a rubber zodiac boat in Antarctica